Household Wealth

 Chart 2 – Quarterly investment of Irish households, by instrument

-In recent years, Irish households have generally displayed positive quarterly investment in housing and financial instruments, with the only significant exceptions being some divestments in insurance and pension entitlements in some quarters.
+In recent years, Irish households have generally displayed positive quarterly investment in housing and financial instruments.

 Chart 3 – Household leverage indicators